Non-breaking space: Spacing punctuation in French

+Multi-part abbreviations in German

-In German typography, it is used between multi-part abbreviations (e.g., "z.B.", "d.h.", "v.l.n.r.").
+In German typography, it is used between multi-part abbreviations (e.g., "z.B.", "d.h.", "v.l.n.r.", which mean 'for example', 'that is', and 'from left to right' respectively).

+Computer languages

 Non-collapsing behavior

-A second common application of non-breaking spaces is in plain text file formats such as SGML, HTML, TeX and LaTeX, whose rendering engines are programmed to treat sequences of whitespace characters (space, newline, tab, form feed, etc.) as if they were a single character (but this behavior can be overridden).
+Non-breaking spaces are used in plain text file formats such as SGML, HTML, TeX, and LaTeX, whose rendering engines are programmed to treat sequences of whitespace characters (space, newline, tab, form feed, etc.) as if they were a single character (but this behavior can be overridden).
 Such "collapsing" of whitespace allows the author to neatly arrange the source text using line breaks, indentation and other forms of spacing without affecting the final typeset result.